 A primary blog is the one you created when you signed up for Tumblr.
 It gives you full use of Tumblr’s social features, including follow, like, ask, and submit.

 Secondary blogs are any blogs you create in addition to your primary blog.
 You can create up to 10 of these per day.
+Secondary blogs can also:

 |Primary Blog||Secondary Blog|